 In general, DC Power Co. may use or disclose personal information for the following purposes:

-(a) provide our products and services to customers, including for issuing invoices, processing payments and refunds;
+(a) provide our products and services to customers and investors, including for issuing invoices, processing payments and refunds and providing energy tips and insights;

 (b) understand you and meet your needs;